07. Variational Autoencoders¶

 return z

-We now have built all the tools required for coding the training logic of VAE.
-Almost all the tools.
-As the derivation is complicated and distractive for the main text, I will note the formula for the closed-form ELBO KL-divergence term in the appendix.
+We have now built almost all the tools required for the training logic of the VAE.
+As the derivation is complicated and distracting for the main text, the formula for the closed-form ELBO KL-divergence term is given after the demonstration below.

 LR = 0.001